 - 1. Performance- These works are designed to add to the performance repertoire of the low brass choir. - 2.
 Clef reading- These arrangements will hopefully also serve as advanced clef practice for trombonists playing the top four parts.
 It is unfortunate that clef reading skills don't seem to be a priority for many contemporary trombone teachers, but the ability to transpose at sight remains a prerequisite for becoming an excellent professional musician.
 Please keep in mind that the first time one has to ask a conductor for a transposed part is likely the last time one will perform with that ensemble! - 3.
 Scoring- There is quite a bit of octave displacement to keep the individual parts within the comfortable range of the performing instruments and to establish the alto trombone as the highest voice. - 4.
 Range- The basic range of these transcriptions is from high D to low G, to accommodate the use of a C tuba for the fifth parts.
-Ideally, the second and third parts in each choir should be performed on .525 bore and .547 bore instruments respectively, to provide as much contrast in color as possible. - 5.
+If twelve trombones are used instead of tuba, the ideal mix would be to have a .525 bore on the second part and a .547 bore on the third part of each choir, with a bass trombone playing the fourth part. - 5.
 Tempi- All tempi are suggestions, not requirements.
-They are based on three tenets of Baroque performance: - A. triple tempi are faster than duple tempi - B. music with quarter and half notes as the fastest value have faster tempi - C. music with eighth and sixteenth notes as the fastest value have slower tempi - 6.
+They are based on three tenets of Baroque performance: - A, triple tempi are faster than duple tempi - B. music with quarter and half notes as the fastest value have faster tempi - C. music with eighth and sixteenth notes as the fastest value have slower tempi - 6.
 Dynamics- Only three dynamic levels are used in these arrangements (mf,mp,p) and they are also suggestions as well.
 If one wants to expand the dynamic range a bit, there is certainly no issue with using "f,mp,pp" instead. - 7.
 Breathing- There are no breath marks in these transcriptions; that is perhaps the most personal decision a brass player ever makes.
 There are, however, notes left out in extended passages that would be otherwise impossible to perform well, hopefully in the most appropriate locations.